artemave/vagrant-forge-sandbox/README.md

     config.forge_sandbox.cert = "./my_dev_bbc_cert.pem"

+This will end up in /root/.yum/dev.bbc.co.uk.pem on a sandbox whether you need it later for any project specific provisioning.

 Use this to generate a passwordless one from p12:

     $ openssl pkcs12 -in my_dev_bbc_cert.p12 -out my_dev_bbc_cert.pem -nodes